AnshChoudhary/Autonomous-Mars-Rover/README.md

 Navigating the Martian surface is fraught with challenges, from avoiding hazardous terrain to selecting the most efficient paths for exploration.
 Traditional methods of navigation rely heavily on pre-mapped routes and human intervention, limiting the scope and speed of exploration.
 Our project seeks to enhance rover autonomy by providing real-time terrain segmentation and analysis, allowing rovers to make informed decisions independently.

 ## Key Features
-- U-Net Architecture: Our model employs a U-Net architecture, renowned for its efficacy in image segmentation tasks.
+- ***U-Net Architecture***: Our model employs a U-Net architecture, renowned for its efficacy in image segmentation tasks.
 This enables precise identification of terrain features such as soil, bedrock, sand, and large rocks.

-- Crowdsourced vs. Predicted Segmentation: The project demonstrates significant improvements in segmentation accuracy by comparing crowdsourced data against our model's predictions.
+- ***Crowdsourced vs. Predicted Segmentation***: The project demonstrates significant improvements in segmentation accuracy by comparing crowdsourced data against our model's predictions.

-- AI4Mars Dataset: We utilize the AI4Mars dataset, which comprises expertly labeled Martian terrain images.
+- ***AI4Mars Dataset***: We utilize the AI4Mars dataset, which comprises expertly labeled Martian terrain images.
 This dataset is essential for training and validating our segmentation model.

 # Dataset Information
 The dataset used in this project is a version of the AI4Mars merged dataset: